Black Friday cheap SIM-only deal delivers BIG data for just 40 pence per day

-T3 is always on the lookout for amazing SIM-only deals, as by picking one up you can not only save serious money each month, but you can also score far more data, minutes and texts, too.
+SIM only deals not only offer the best way to get a large data, text and minutes allowance for a low price point, but also offer great flexibility in terms of contract length, too.

+As such, while getting a phone on-contract is often a great way to get a top device at launch, it is also true that, if you're happy with the handset you're currently using, it can be much more savvy to simply invest in a new SIM-only package.

-This is why this Black Friday cheap SIM-only deal from Three caught our deal-hunting attention, which stands out through its ability to deliver a large data allowances, as well as unlimited minutes and texts, for only 40 pence per day.
+Which is why this Black Friday cheap SIM-only deal from Three caught our deal-hunting attention.
+It stands out through its ability to deliver a large data allowance, as well as unlimited minutes and texts, for only 40 pence per day.

 40 pence is so cheap it is half the price of a single Mars bar, and only 1/6th the price of a single flat white coffee.
 That is a hell of a lot of value in our eyes here at T3, and with the SIM package also delivering in terms of roaming and 5G ready connectivity, too, we think it delivers across the board.